uc-cdis/fence/migrations/README.md

-:warning: When adding any new migration logic, **please make sure** to also include a note in your PR and/or release notes about the new migration, since Fence can also be configured to have migrations executed manually by a sysadmin.
+:warning: When adding any new migration logic, **please make sure** to also include a note in your PR and/or release notes about the new migration, since Fence can be configured to have migrations executed manually by a sysadmin instead of automatically.